augusten/chat-app/README.md

-# Arva Seed
+# Chat App based on ArvaJS
-A seed project for cross platform apps based on Arva.
-Please use Node version `5.12.0`.
+A simple chat app built using the <a href="https://github.com/Bizboard/arva-seed">seed project</a> for cross platform apps based on Arva.
+Node version `5.12.0` is needed.

-## Installation
-Instructions can be found <a href="https://github.com/Bizboard/arva-js/wiki/Installation">here</a>.

 ## License
 NPOSL-3.0